Call for Papers

 (3) Innovative production processes

-(4) Improving efficiency in the overall system
+(4) Improving efficiency in the overall system / thermal management

-4. Hydrogen Engines
+4. Engines for Sustainable Fuels

 (1) Concepts, design, and key components